Need some help with your social media?

 Hello.
-I’m Jon Reed, founder of Reed Media.
-I’ve been helping publishers and other organizations with their social media marketing for over 10 years – from in-house training to strategy to content creation and channel management.
-I’m also the author of Get Up to Speed with Online Marketing (Pearson, 2013) and the founder of Publishing Talk.
+I’m Jon Reed, the founder of Reed Media.
+I’ve also been helping publishers, charities and other organizations with their social media marketing for around 15 years (since the dawn of social media!)
+I offer audits and strategy, in-house (or online) training, content creation and channel management.
+I’m also the author of Get Up to Speed with Online Marketing (Pearson, 2013), and the founder of Publishing Talk.

 In-House (or Online!)
 Training